Glennpedley/CluelessDevOps/README.md

 From here on out will check others if have time. <br>

-p/s for the messages to whatsapp chat, live, need to see the WHatsapp chat.
-Posted a picture here for visual effects.

 Nice or not?
+Hope this helps people.